 Skip advert

 Advertisement - Article continues below

-A 360-degree camera is offered on the CX-80 and features the aforementioned ‘Trailer Hitch View’ and a ‘See-Through View’ to help with manoeuvring in tight car parks and city streets.
+A 360-degree camera is offered on the CX-80 as part of the Plus pack and features the aforementioned ‘Trailer Hitch View’ and a ‘See-Through View’ to help when manoeuvring in tight car parks and city streets.
+This feature is a big help when trying to manoeuvre the CX-80 with its high-resolution camera and clear display

+Skip advert